Chen Wen-ch'i

+Chen graduated from National Taiwan University with a bachelor's degree and master's degree in electrical engineering and earned a master's degree in computer science from the California Institute of Technology.
 Prior to VIA, Chen co-founded and was president and CEO of Symphony Laboratories, acquired by Winbond in 1995.
 He also held positions of Sales & Marketing VP at high tech start-up ULSI and senior architect at Intel.
-Chen holds a master's degree in electrical engineering from National Taiwan University and a masters in computer science from the California Institute of Technology.

 In June 2008, Forbes ranked him with his wife Cher Wang, the chairperson of HTC, as the fifth richest of Taiwan.
 Forbes estimated his net worth to be around in May 2016.